Content

 This topical treatment is FDA-approved for addressing male and female pattern hair loss (androgenetic alopecia).
 Minoxidil side effects are usually pretty minimal.

 Oral minoxidil isn’t FDA-approved specifically for female pattern hair loss.
-However, a telehealth provider can prescribe it off-label for hair loss in certain situations.
+However, a telehealth provider can prescribe it off-label for different types of hair loss.

 This option can be good for those who find it hard to keep up with daily topical minoxidil application (the foam is applied once daily, and the solution is designed to be used twice a day).